learn-co-curriculum/dsc-intro-to-tidyverse/README.md

 By this point, you have a lot of lived experience cleaning data and hopefully recognize how helpful it can be when people create tools that help with this process.
 In the world of R, a growing set of tools has been developed over the past decade or so that has tried to make working with data easier called the Tidyverse.

-There's a wealth of information you can read about ranging from [this blog post]()(https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html) to the actual [paper](https://vita.had.co.nz/papers/tidy-data.html) that was written about tidy principles, but for our purposes we just have to know that the tidyverse is a set of package that work together because the "share common data representation and API design".
+There's a wealth of information you can read about ranging from [this blog post]()(https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html) to the actual [paper](https://vita.had.co.nz/papers/tidy-data.html) that was written about tidy principles, but for our purposes, we just have to know that the tidyverse is a set of packages that work together because the "share common data representation and API design".

-One you have data in a tidy format-- meaning each variable is a column, each observation is a row, and each type of observational unit forms a table-- you can go to town on your data set with the tidyverse!
+Once you have data in a tidy format-- meaning each variable is a column, each observation is a row, and each type of observational unit forms a table-- you can go to town on your data set with the tidyverse!

 We had you download the tidyverse in step one of this tutorial, but if you have skipped that you need to run the below command in your R console.
 If you're prompted to download more software, make sure to do that!